cypress-io/cypress/docs/source/guides/appendices/_changelog_older.md

 **Features:**

-- There are now [Getting Started](https://on.cypress.io/guides/installing-and-running) docs including {% url 'configuration' configuration %} for `cypress.json`
+- There are now {% url 'Getting Started' installing-cypress %} docs including {% url 'configuration' configuration %} for `cypress.json`
 - Cypress now silently restarts the server whenever it detects a change to `cypress.json` - meaning you no longer have to manually reboot the server for changes to be picked up.
 - There is a new {% url `Cypress.config` config %} interface - akin to {% url `Cypress.env` env %} which provides access to configuration values.